Logo TwinzTech

 b) Data integrity:

 Data integrity means the completeness, accuracy, and consistency of data, it cannot be modified or corrupted during transmitting & receiving.
-It protects the data against unauthorized access or corruption or modified during communication.
+It protects the data against unauthorized access or corruption or modification during communication.

 c) Authentication: